Methodology v3.2 · Independently funded · No affiliate revenue Methodology · Editorial

 Headline ranking

-Under the DAI 2026 50-meal weighed-reference battery and our own audit (where DAI sample doesn’t apply), the accuracy ranking is:[1]
+Under the Dietary Assessment Initiative 2026 50-meal weighed-reference battery and our own audit (where the DAI sample doesn’t apply), the accuracy ranking is:[1]

 The CIs are bootstrap 95% confidence intervals computed with n=10,000 resamples on the per-meal absolute percentage errors.[4]